andrew-zachary/andrew-zachary/README.md

 ## :gem: Latest Posts
 - <a href="https://dev.to/andrewzach/build-a-shopping-cart-with-alpinejs-3nkb">Build a Shopping Cart with Alpinejs.</a>
 - <a href="https://dev.to/andrewzach/hard-time-with-image-attribute-loadinglazy-alpinejs-can-help-4a05">Images Lazy Loading with Alpinejs.</a>
+- <a href="https://dev.to/andrewzach/basic-infinite-scroll-with-react-use-hooks-447l">Basic infinite scroll with react-use hooks</a>

 ## :skateboard: Currently hacking on
 - Keep up with AI APIs/Applications and optimize my workflow to consume their power.